merenlab/merenlab.org/data/micr-obs-future/index.md

 anvi-import-collection collection.txt -p 06_MERGED/reference_genomes/PROFILE.db -c 03_CONTIGS/reference_genomes-contigs.db -C SAR11COLLECTION --contigs-mode
 ```

-We are using `--contigs-mode` because our`collection.txt` describes contigs rather than split.
+We are using `--contigs-mode` because our `collection.txt` describes contigs rather than splits.

-The collection is not stored in a separate file, but in the PROFILE.db.
+The collection is not stored in a separate file, but in the `PROFILE.db`.

 ### Creating individual, self-contained anvi’o projects for each reference genome and its recruited reads